 On January 6, 2017, U.S. Homeland Security Secretary Jeh Johnson established a new role for the federal government by designating election infrastracture as critical infrastructure, which DHS interprets to include, "storage facilities, polling places, and centralized vote tabulations locations used to support the election process, and information and communications technology to include voter registration databases, voting machines, and other systems to manage the election process and report and display results on behalf of state and local governments."
 DHS Overview of Critical Infrastructure

-UNANSWERED QUESTIONS - While NASS members recognize the need to share information on threats and risk mitigation in our elections at all levels of government, Secretaries of State have many questions about the parameters of the designation and how it will actually impact state and local election officials.
+STATES OPPOSE DESIGNATION - While NASS members recognize the need to share information on threats and risk mitigation in our elections at all levels of government, Secretaries of State oppose the critical infrastructure designation and call on the Trump Administration to rescind the classification:

 - STATE RESPONSES - Individual member responses to the DHS classification of election infrastructure as critical infrastructure: